 When purchasing wedding rings, remember that perfect wedding bands are a personal choice.
 Though the options may be numerous, it is worth taking the time to look at all of them in order to make sure you're happy with what you picked, especially since wedding bands are the one piece of jewelry you will be wearing for a lifetime.

-If you have any questions about jewelry, call Customer Service toll free at (888) 223-7056.
-We are open from Monday - Friday, 10am - 4pm PT.
+If you have any questions about jewelry, call Customer Service toll free at (888) 223-7056 during our business hours.
 We'll be glad to help.

 Related Jewelry Buying Guides: